 Develop a comprehensive longitudinal study design, including data collection methodologies, sampling strategy, and data analysis plan.

-Conduct baseline data collection in the target communities and schools.
+Conduct baseline data collection and analysis in the target communities and schools.

-Train AE and the project counterparts staff on data collection and monitoring procedures for the longitudinal study.

-Analyze the collected data and produce a comprehensive report with key findings, conclusions, and recommendations.
+Produce a comprehensive report with key findings, conclusions, and recommendations.

 Present the study findings to stakeholders.

-IV.
+Build capacity for Train AE and the project counterparts staff on how to conduct a longitudinal study by themselves, including data collection, and monitoring procedures, analysis, and reporting for the longitudinal study in a feasible manner.

+III.
 Scope